 Just this week, Instagram announced a suite of new features that have the potential to affect users’ experiences a good deal.
 This is the latest step in the platform’s integration with Facebook, and the exact timeline of when these shifts will be live for everyone has yet to be announced.
 In the meantime, we’ve put together a guide to what you need to prepare for.
 In addition to fun new tools, they’re releasing some developments that could really change the way your kid uses the app.

 If you’ve decided not to let your child download Snapchat, that decision is probably largely based on the platform’s disappearing messages and images.
-Instagram’s latest update now includes this option.
+The latest update about messaging on Instagram now includes this option.
 While the app already allows users to send photos and videos that disappear, people can now choose to have their text-based messages self-erase as soon as the recipient has viewed them.
 This can encourage kids to send messages that they would otherwise never share, so have a conversation with your child about how a screenshot or screen recording can prevent what they’re sharing from ever truly disappearing.

 During this period of social distancing, your child probably isn’t able to have their BFF swing by to watch Stranger Things for the millionth time or host a watch party for Disney’s new live-action Mulan.
 But streaming videos is a major part of many kids’ lives, so your own child could look to group viewing options (like Netflix Party or Facebook Messenger Watch Together) to help them keep in touch with their best buds while avoiding in-person interactions.
 Now, Instagram is joining the list of social platforms offering this feature.
 This latest update will give users the option to stream videos from Facebook Watch, IGTV, Reels, TV shows, movies, and more through a group video call.
 While this can be a good way for your kid to fulfill their social needs during the pandemic, make sure what they’re viewing meets your family’s standards and your child’s maturity level so they don’t walk away upset by something they weren’t ready for.